What are nootropics? More specifically, what is a nootropic compound?

 A good example is caffeine and theanine.
 Caffeine makes you more alert, and gives you physical endurance, but it can also make you jittery.

-L-Theanine is a natural nootropic found in green tea that calms the nerves and helps people focus their mind.
+L-Theanine is a natural nootropic found in green tea that calms the nerves and helps people focus.

 When taken together, Caffeine and L-Theanine make a great nootropic stack.